yatesco/seafile-docs/deploy_pro/faq_for_seafile_pro_server.md

 - Q: The above solution does not solve my problem.

   A: Please check whether the user you run Seafile can correctly start the libreoffice process.
 There may be permission problems.
+For example, if you use www-data user to run Seafile, make sure www-data has a home directory and can write to the home directory.